skkumail/skkumail/docs/README.md

 ### 8. [Contributing](#contributing)
 ## Project Overview

-MailAI is an AI-based email management system, developed as a capstone design project.
+SKKU Mail is an AI-based email management system, developed as a capstone design project.
 It leverages Django, MariaDB, BERT, KeyBERT, Let's Encrypt, Docker, and other technologies, and is hosted on AWS EC2 with Route53.
 The system offers features like automatic mail generation, mail analysis, translation, and more, utilizing AI models including GPT and BERT.

 ## How to Use